-My research involves studying the climate of Saturn's moon Titan, mainly through the use of a general circulation model (GCM).
+My research involves studying the climate of Saturn's moon Titan, mainly through the use of a general circulation model (GCM)---which is described in a paper recently accepted for publication in Icarus.
 A GCM is composed of many modules that simulate different aspects of the physical system.
 For Titan, an important and difficult component is the radiative transfer.
 For this, I've developed a detailed model which takes advantage of data from Cassini-Huygens, and does a good job of reproducing the temperatures observed in Titan's atmosphere.

 I've also been involved in some work looking at Titan's surface with the Visual and Infrared Mapping Spectrometer (VIMS).
 Because the atmosphere's opacity over Titan's low latitudes is well characterized and can be accurately modeled, we can extract spectra of the surface, and the surface albedo, from VIMS data.
 Intriguingly, there are small patches of surface that are basically black.
 This level of blackness is inconsistent with most likely surface materials, except liquid methane.
 But Titan's equatorial regions are deserts covered in dunefields, so these patches of liquid are oases!
 A paper in Nature presented these results.